-This recent paper supposedly proves that teaching evaluations are biased against women.
+This recent report (update: subsequently published here) supposedly proves that teaching evaluations are biased against women.
 This paper is much better than most in the area and does make a fairly compelling case for gender bias.
 Nevertheless I shall note some issues.

 The study’s data set is impressive: 19,952 student evaluations of university faculty in courses where students were randomly allocated to instructors.
 Female faculty were rated lower, despite producing the same outcomes in terms of grades.

 A major problem, however, is this: The evaluation forms completed by students never actually asked them to judge whether the teacher was good or bad.
 Here is what the students were actually asked (39):